jimmyvosika/partner-api/search.md

 **These 3 characters are stripped from query and search index: / . -**
 So you don't need to perform search in several ways.
 All searches are partials surrounded by % (wildcards) and are case insensitive.

+Some of our listings contain multiple parts (kits).
+So please be aware of the contents of the listing.

 ### GET Request to search parts
 ```plaintext
 GET /api/partner/v1/search?q=PaRtNum83r HTTP/1.1